TPE-TIGER/AIG301-501-Application-Development/documents/OPC UA Client Sample Application-python3.md

     The tags can later be selected by cloud applications, to get the updated values published to various cloud services.

-### Known Issue
+### Notes
-The latest ThingsPro Edge SDK (tpfunc) does not run on Python 3.5.
-There is a known bug, which subscribe callback doesn't work on this version.
+The latest ThingsPro Edge SDK (tpfunc V1.2.3) requires Python 3.6+.
+The lower version will result in execution exception on your program.
+You can take reference according to this program Dockerfile, https://tpe2.azureedge.net/Python3/OPCUAClientSample.tar.gz